 - A poster for launching the campaign of the inventory at regional/national level

-Speakers of the session include: Eddy Moors (IHE Delft); Eriberto Eulisse (Water Museum of Venice and University of Venice); Abdennabi El Mandour (Musée de la Civilisation de l’Eau au Maroc ‘Mohammed VI’); Sara Ahmed (Living Waters Museum); Samoura Alassane (Musée de l’Eau de Ouagadougou, Burkina Faso); Francesco Fioretti (Multimedia Museum of the Marmore Waterfalls).
+Speakers of the session included: Eddy Moors (IHE Delft); Eriberto Eulisse (Water Museum of Venice and University of Venice); Abdennabi El Mandour (Musée de la Civilisation de l’Eau au Maroc ‘Mohammed VI’); Sara Ahmed (Living Waters Museum); Samoura Alassane (Musée de l’Eau de Ouagadougou, Burkina Faso); Francesco Fioretti (Multimedia Museum of the Marmore Waterfalls).

 Moderator: Alexander Otte (Intergovernmental Hydrological Programme of UNESCO).

-The planned session in Dakar will enable WAMU-NET to start identifying and contacting African water museums and interpretation centres as well as groups of trainers, educators, and researchers who are active in water awareness efforts with a focus on water heritage.
+The planned session in Dakar enabled WAMU-NET to start identifying and contacting African water museums and interpretation centres as well as groups of trainers, educators, and researchers who are active in water awareness efforts with a focus on water heritage.
 This process may also lead to the creation of an African subnetwork of water museums affiliated to WAMU-NET, like those already active in China and Latin America.